Nepal Opens 97 Himalayan Peaks for Free Climbing

 Some of the notable mountains on the list are:

 These mountains are not only beautiful but also serve as training grounds for climbers preparing for bigger expeditions, such as Mount Everest.
-In fact, under Nepal’s new climbing rules, anyone attempting Everest will first need to have climbed a peak above 7,000 metres, making some of these free peaks ideal preparation climbs.
+In fact, under climbing rules proposed in Nepal’s draft Integrated Tourism Bill, anyone attempting Everest would first need to have summited a 7,000-metre peak in Nepal, making some of these free peaks ideal preparation climbs.

-While these 97 peaks will be free for two years, the government is also increasing fees for other mountains to manage demand and raise revenue from the busiest routes.
+While these 97 peaks are free until mid-2027, the government has also increased fees for other mountains to manage demand and raise revenue from the busiest routes.

-Permits for other smaller peaks (outside of this free list) will also increase from USD 250 to USD 350, depending on altitude.
+• Permits for other smaller peaks (outside of this free list) also increased from USD 250 to USD 350, depending on altitude and season.

 The idea is to use pricing to spread out climbers across different parts of the Himalayas, reducing overcrowding in the Everest region and encouraging more people to explore new areas.